-- The impedance value of each microelectrode in the array.
+- Custom length of each microelectrode of the array.

 FMAs can be fabricated with varying electrode depths not typically achieved using planar silicon technology.
 Current fabrication techniques allow for individual electrode depths between 0.5 and 10 mm.
-Impedance values for individual electrodes within the array may be specified from 5.0 kilohm to 2.5 megohm.
+Impedance values for individual electrodes within the array may be specified from 5 kOhm to 5 MOhm.